Capture One VS Lightroom editing

 At the end of the day, it matters what you are doing and why

-After making more one-to-one comparisons, I will add to the above that Capture One and Lightroom have each their strengths and weaknesses.
+After making more one-to-one comparisons, I will add that Capture One and Lightroom each have their strengths and weaknesses.

 As a street photographer and photojournalist, I have found it difficult to edit with Capture One on the fly.
-I don’t need that extra care about colour rendition for my kind of work.
-I need speed, I need good highlight and shadow handling, and to my surprise, Lightroom does a far better job on that than Capture One is capable of.
+I didn’t need that extra care about colour rendition for my kind of work.
+I needed speed, I needed good highlight and shadow handling, and to my surprise, Lightroom did a far better job on that than Capture One did.
+Until now.

 Capture One